How To Build Confidence And Overcome Self-Doubt

 Think Affirming Thoughts

 After the first few days of thinking affirming thoughts when you wake up in the morning, look into your bathroom mirror as you brush your teeth and try to repeat them.
-Look yourself in the eyes and give yourself a compliment.
+Look yourself in the eyes and compliment yourself.
+Tell yourself these good things and focus on a positive outlook.
 Try to become the biggest cheerleader for who you know you are.

 Follow my series of Mindfulness Meditation exercises to help yourself get more comfortable with affirmations.